feiyanglin/feiyanglin.github.io/_pages/research.md

 <details>
 <summary>
-  <a href = "https://arxiv.org/abs/2112.11839"> Two Formulas for F-Polynomials </a>, with Gregg Musiker and Tomoki Nakanishi.
+  <a href = "https://arxiv.org/abs/2112.11839">Two Formulas for F-Polynomials</a>, with Gregg Musiker and Tomoki Nakanishi.
 International Mathematics Research Notices (2023), rnad074.
 </summary>
 <hr>
 We discuss a product formula for F-polynomials in cluster algebras, and provide two proofs.
 One proof is inductive and uses only the mutation rule for F-polynomials.
 The other is based on the Fock-Goncharov decomposition of mutations.
 We conclude by expanding this product formula as a sum and illustrate applications.
 This expansion provides an explicit combinatorial computation of F-polynomials in a given seed that depends only on the c-vectors and g-vectors along a finite sequence of mutations from the initial seed to the given seed.